scrapinghub/slackbot/README.md

 1. If you use a [bot user integration](https://api.slack.com/bot-users) of slack, you can get the api token on the integration page.
 2. If you use a real slack user, you can generate an api token on [slack web api page](https://api.slack.com/web).

+### Configure the bot
+First create a `slackbot_settings.py` and a `run.py` in your own instance of slackbot.

-### Configure the api token
+##### Configure the api token

 Then you need to configure the `API_TOKEN` in a python module `slackbot_settings.py`, which must be located in a python import path.
+This will be automatically imported by the bot.

 slackbot_settings.py: